Three days or more of high maximum and minimum temperatures that are unusual for a particular location is known as an extreme heat event or heatwave.

 Keep cool inside the house

-- if you don't have air-conditioning spend the day somewhere that does - eg a shopping centre, cinema or library
+- If you don't have air-conditioning spend the day somewhere that does - eg a shopping centre, cinema or library.
+Note that some local services may be restricted in high fire risk areas during a declared fire danger rating of Catastrophic or Extreme Fire Danger Warning.

 Look after others